 What about children and youth?

 While we may not all be in one venue on a Sunday, there will be many opportunities where people who attend different locations will spend time together, such as midweek groups, serving opportunities and retreats.
 Additionally, part of our plan is to periodically hold combined worship services where the entire Trinity family is gathered.
-Our hope is that at least one of these combined services will take place before the end of 2017.

 How can I get involved?